GCV-Sleeper-Service/ESP-ThermoPro-GW/README.md

 ## What It Does

-The gateway solves a simple problem: you have a cheap BLE temperature/humidity sensor and you want to see its data on a proper dashboard with historical charts — without running a server, a database, or Home Assistant.
+The gateway solves a simple problem: you have a cheap BLE temperature/humidity sensor and you want to see its data on a nice dashboard with historical charts — without running a server, a database, or Home Assistant.
+Plus, you can access dashboard both from internal network and over Internet.

 **Capabilities:**